-FEATURE DOCUMENTARIES Loteria’s documentaries have been honored by numerous awards and nominations including the WGA’s Best Documentary Screenplay Award, the Gotham Independent Film Best Documentary Award and multiple National Emmy nominations.
-LOTERIA’S Directing/Producing/Writing team brings strong cinematic and journalistic backgrounds and a history of theatrically released and nationally broadcast films.
-Galloway and Duane de la Vega’s films have aired on the PBS independent film series POV, PBS FRONTLINE, IFC, The Documentary Channel and elsewhere.
+FEATURE DOCUMENTARIES LOTERIA’s feature documentaries have received numerous accolades including the WGA’s Best Documentary Screenplay Award, Gotham Independent Film’s Best Documentary Award, an IDA Creative Achievement Award and multiple National Emmy nominations.
+LOTERIA’s Directing/Producing/Writing team brings strong cinematic and journalistic backgrounds and a history of theatrically released and nationally broadcast films.
+Galloway and Duane de la Vega’s films have aired on the national independent film series POV, PBS FRONTLINE, IFC and The Documentary Channel, among others.
 LOTERIA documentaries have driven news coverage and public discussion to a range of important issues, been used as educational tools and instruments of social change by high schools, universities, community and policy groups and have been screened and discussed in film festivals around the world.

-WEB/SHORT FORMAT From project concept to completion, LOTERIA is known for its strong, collaborative relationships with a range of partners and the ability to tell compelling stories that make a big impact.
-Our editorial/work-for-hire partners include The New York Times, Mother Jones Magazine, IFC (Independent Film Channel), Discovery Network, The Mindset Foundation, Chronicle Books, Random House, UNCF (United Negro College Fund) and private philanthropists and foundations supporting numerous political and social causes from environmental and education policy to criminal justice reform and government accountability.
+WEB/SHORT FORMAT In the short format space, LOTERIA is known for its strong, collaborative relationships with a range of partners and the ability to tell compelling stories that make a big impact.
+Our partners have included The New York Times, IFC, Discovery, The Mindset Foundation and private philanthropists.

 CONSULTING LOTERIA’s team consults with filmmakers, production companies, private foundations and NGOs on grant writing, story/project development, framing & targeting, post-production and outreach.